What a WONDERFUL year at NimbleFingers - Our 2017 Dates are:

 Spend an inspiring, challenging, and thrilling week with others who share your passion for bluegrass and old-time music!
-Each August we’re proud to host NimbleFingers Bluegrass and Old-Time Music Workshop in Sorrento, BC—about 5 hours from Vancouver and 7 hours by car from Calgary—between Kamloops and Salmon Arm.
-Now in our 25th year, we provide a fun, friendly and non-competitive environment for everyone from beginners to advanced players, with ample opportunity for group learning, electives, organized jam sessions, and many other spontaneous activities.
+Each August we’re proud to host NimbleFingers Bluegrass and Old-Time Music Workshop in Sorrento, BC—about 5 hours from Vancouver and 7 hours by car from Calgary.
+Now in our 26th year, we provide a fun, friendly and non-competitive environment for everyone from beginners to advanced players, with ample opportunity for group learning, electives, organized jam sessions, and tons of other spontaneous activities.

 There are student concerts, band scrambles, instructor concerts, campground picking sessions, hosted jams and old-time dances.
 We hear from many of our regulars that the summer music workshop is what they look forward to the most each year.
 We offer two separate weeks of workshops, and many of our attendees stay for both.
-It's a chance to connect with your musical community, learn something new and have some fun at the same time.
+It's a chance to connect with your musical community, learn something new and have a great time!

 Our home for the workshops, Sorrento Centre, is a beautiful retreat by the shores of Shuswap Lake, owned and operated by the Anglican Church of Canada.
 The site contains two lodges and lots of cabins and campsites.
 Other facilities include a covered amphitheatre, a private beach, and beautiful trails.
 The kitchen specializes in delicious and healthy meals, using fresh ingredients from their own organic farm.
 Luckily, the harvest comes pouring in during the last two weeks in August.
 Farm tours are popular for students during the workshop.

 NimbleFingers is a new name for an old friend—the BCBW, or British Columbia Bluegrass Workshop.
-For 22 years the BCBW was brilliantly run by longtime directors Jay Buckwold and Ada Cheung.
-In 2012 Jay and Ada decided it was time to pass the reins to the next generation, and we (Julie Kerr and Craig Korth) were up for the adventure.
-In taking over the long, successful heritage of the BCBW, we've kept up the tradition that participants from across Canada and the US have enjoyed at the BCBW—great instructors, engaging workshops, fantastic food and accommodations, and lots of amazing music.
+Directors Julie Kerr and Craig Korth are keeping up the tradition that participants from across Canada and the US have enjoyed for years at the BCBW—great instructors, engaging workshops, fantastic food and accommodations, and lots of amazing music.
 It’s a great new ‘season’ for the Western Canadian bluegrass and old-time scene.